ericwooshem/LavenderAir/README.md

 Different models may require some or all of these steps.
 Model is noted in (parenthesis) at the start of each step.

-1. (NanoPMS-SD-LED and MegaPMS) Insert the CR2032 battery into the RTC, and your memory card into your card reader.
+1. (NanoPMM-SD-LED and MegaPMM) Insert the CR2032 battery into the RTC, and your memory card into your card reader.

 	![Micro SD](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I1.png) ![RTC](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I2.png)

-4. (NanoPMS) Place and push in the Arduino Nano into one of the breadboards, as shown.
+4. (NanoPMM) Place and push in the Arduino Nano into one of the breadboards, as shown.

 	![Arduino Nano Breadboard](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I5.png)